IBE160/SG-Lotte/docs/sprint-artifacts/2-1-workout-logging-ui.md

 *   The backend endpoint to store workout log data should be added to `backend/app/api/v1/endpoints/plans.py`.

 #### General Notes
 *   The UI should be intuitive and make it easy for users to log their workouts.
+Each logging action on the frontend triggers an API call to the backend's `POST /log/workout` endpoint.
+[Source: docs/sprint-artifacts/tech-spec-epic-2.md#workflows-and-sequencing]
-*   The difficulty rating is a key input for the AI, so ensure it is captured correctly.
+*   The difficulty rating is a key input for the AI, so ensure it is captured correctly in the `workout_log` table.
+[Source: docs/sprint-artifacts/tech-spec-epic-2.md#data-models-and-contracts]
 *   Consider using optimistic UI updates to provide immediate feedback to the user.

 ---